vilda/le/README.md

 by their name and retrieve the token automatically.
 If the host or log does not exist, it is created.

+**Note**: When using the destination parameter it is advised not to initialize multiple agents with the same configuration file at the same time.
+This is to prevent a race condition where duplicate Log Sets may be created.

 Example:

 	[name]